 The DAFM Poultry Health Programme seeks to provide a surveillance platform for MG and MM.
-As part of this programme breeding flocks of both turkeys and chickens are routinely tested for serological evidence of MG or MM (turkeys only).
+As part of this programme all trading and non-trading breeding flocks and traded commercial flocks of both turkeys and chickens are routinely sampled and tested.
 The plan for each poultry subgroup varies but typically flocks are subject to serological testing for these mycoplasmas at the following stages of production:

-- Pre movement tests/pre-export tests (from rearing) - Point of lay - During production (Typically every 12 weeks)
+- Pre movement tests (From rearing)- Export

+- Point of lay

+- During production

-The frequency of sampling is set out in the 'Council Directive 2009/158/EC of 30 November 2009 on animal health conditions governing intra-Community trade in, and imports from third countries of, poultry and hatching eggs', and the 'EU commission Decision 2011/214/EU'.
+The frequency of sampling is set out in the 'COMMISSION DELEGATED REGULATION (EU) 2019/2035 supplementing Regulation (EU) 2016/429 of the European Parliament and of the Council as regards rules for establishments keeping terrestrial animals and hatcheries, and the traceability of certain kept terrestrial animals and hatching eggs' replacing the previous Directive 2009/158, and the 'EU commission Decision

+2011/214/EU'.
 The sample size is based on a representative sampling strategy: 60 birds per house in houses of 1000 birds or more, with design prevalence of 5%.